The Narrow Path · Chapter 9

 By nightfall, Elias was standing at the boundary again.

-Not because the marks were pulling him there.
-Because he wanted to be there.
-The vacancy in his chest — the burned-out space where the commander used to live — had been filled.
-Not with the old identity.
-With something worse.
+The marks hadn't drawn him there.
+He wanted to be there.
+The vacancy in his chest — the burned-out space where the commander used to live — had filled with something worse.

 Mission.